d12frosted/elpa-mirror/melpa/igist-readme.txt

 Completions display:

-M-x `igist-edit-list' - Read user gists in mini-buffer and open it in edit buffer.
+M-x `igist-edit-list' - Read user gists in minibuffer and open it in edit buffer.

 ; Create commands:

 M-x `igist-create-new-gist'
-     Setup new gist buffer with currently active region content or empty.
+     Create the editable gist buffer with the content of the current buffer.

 M-x `igist-new-gist-from-buffer' (&rest _ignore)
      Setup new gist buffer whole buffer contents.